How to Steal Years of Hard Work? Theft...

 In a business context, KPIs act as performance benchmarks.
 They help organizations measure their success in reaching goals.
 This gives a clear view of what is working and what needs to be better.

-A software company might track KPIs such as customer acquisition cost and monthly recurring revenue.
+A software company might track KPIs such as customer acquisition cost (CAC) and monthly recurring revenue.

 CX Designer